afail/fp_testing/README.md

 ## Usage
 ### Frontend Testing
 #### Testcafe
 Testcafe allows for end to end testing for the frontend website.
 Tests can be written in Javascript and run without the use of Selenium.
-Tests can offer be ran against cloud services such as Saucelabs or BrowserStack.
-Almost any browser, including mobile devices, can be used for testing.
+Tests can also be run against cloud services such as Saucelabs or BrowserStack.
+Almost any browser can be used for testing, and even mobile device emulation is supported.
 ##### Single Test Examples
 Chrome: `testcafe chrome tests/nfl.js`
 Firefox: `testcafe firefox tests/nfl.js`
 Safari: `testcafe safari tests/nfl.js `
 3 Concurrent Browsers: `testcafe -c 3 chrome tests/nfl.js`
 Headless Browsers: `testcafe chrome:headless tests/nfl.js`
 Multiple Browsers: `testcafe chrome:headless,firefox:headless tests/nfl.js`
 #### Test Runner
 `node test.js`
 ### API Testing